Charities by Category:

 Our considered response to the ever growing challenge of Jewish engagement is Jewish Futures: a singular strategic platform that creates and unites diverse educational organisations and initiatives, propelling each to ensure a future where every single Jew is meaningfully engaged.

 To date and through our combined efforts, we continue to make a measurable and real impact on the shape of the Jewish community in the UK.
 Built upon decades of Jewish educational experience, Jewish Futures organizations represent a broad portfolio of dynamic and innovative initiatives and programmes.
-Each organisation has a proud record of success in attracting, educating and inspiring young Jewish people.
+Each organization has a proud record of success in attracting, educating and inspiring young Jewish people.

 A charitable investment in Jewish Futures is a palpable contribution to Jewish continuity that ensures bright Jewish futures.